The Child (Star Trek: The Next Generation): Reception

 "The Child" was released in broadcast syndication on November 18, 1988.
 It was watched by 10.9 million viewers, the highest for the series since the first season episode "Too Short a Season", broadcast on February 14 of the same year.
-Dennis McCarthy's composition for this episode was nominated for the Primetime Emmy Award for Outstanding Music Composition for a Series in 1989, but lost to Joel Rosenbaum for an episode of Falcon Crest.
+Dennis McCarthy's composition for this episode was nominated for the Primetime Emmy Award for Outstanding Music Composition for a Series in 1989.

-The A.V.
-Club is highly critical of the introduction of Pulaski and thinks the plasma plague should have been the main storyline instead of Troi's pregnancy.

 In 1995, the episode was described as "uneven" and an "inauspicious start to the second season" by James Van Hise and Hal Schuster in their book The Complete Trek: The Next Generation.
 They praised the addition of Muldaur and Goldberg, but the lack of a follow-up to the episode was criticised as they felt that the events should have had some type of lasting effect on Troi.
 It was suggested that either she would want to have a child, or she would be wary of them in general due to the impact of the loss of Ian.
 Keith DeCandido pointed out several changes at the start of this season in "The Child" that would recur throughout the rest of the run of The Next Generation in his review for Tor.com.
 These included moving Geordi La Forge to become chief engineer, placing Miles O'Brien as transporter chief and Riker growing a beard.
-However, he criticised the fact that Worf's calling for Troi to have an abortion was never mentioned again, but added that it was discussed in a non-canon novel, A Rock and a Hard Place by Peter David.
+However, he criticised the fact that Worf's calling for Troi to have an abortion was never mentioned again, but added that it was discussed in a non-canonical novel, A Rock and a Hard Place by Peter David.